-Hannah’s experiences span working at the United States Institute of Peace and the United States Peace Corps Headquarters, as well as being a published author and entrepreneur all before the age of 25.
-She studied at various institutions including the Seoul National University, Graduate School of Political Management at George Washington University, UCLA Anderson School of Management and Johns Hopkins School of Advanced International Studies.
-She has contributed to the CNN, Huffington Post, ChosunIlbo, Korea Times, Korea Daily among many other newspapers/blogs, and has appeared on numerous media outlets, such as C-SPAN, The Hill, Roll Call, AM The Answer (NY), tbs eFM ThisMorning, SBS, KBS, YTN, Yonhap, TV Chosun, Arirang TV, JoongAng Daily, and DongAIlbo.
+Hannah studied at various institutions including the Seoul National University, Graduate School of Political Management at George Washington University, UCLA Anderson School of Management and Johns Hopkins School of Advanced International Studies.
+She has contributed to the CNN, Huffington Post, ChosunIlbo, Korea Times, Korea Daily among many other newspapers/blogs, and has appeared on three documentaries, and numerous media outlets, such as C-SPAN, The Hill, Roll Call, AM The Answer (NY), tbs eFM ThisMorning, SBS, KBS, YTN, Yonhap, TV Chosun, Arirang TV, JoongAng Daily, and DongAIlbo.
 She is dedicated to volunteering on boards of several non-profit organizations, and can often be seen speaking or emceeing at various events.

 She is a member of the National Press Club and the Council of Korean Americans (CKA), Advisory Board member of the Multicultural Media Correspondents Association (MMCA), VP of External Affairs for the Korean American Association of the Greater New York (KAAGNY), and Board chair of Bridging Education and Art Together (BEAT).